-- ♦ stepping up prosecutions; - ♦ strengthening public education; - $\diamond$ enhancing publicity programme, and - ♦ conducting intensive cleansing programme for identified areas.
+- stepping up prosecutions;

+- strengthening public education;

+- enhancing publicity programme, and

+- ♦ conducting intensive cleansing programme for identified areas.

-Also in collaboration with private sector organizations, promotional activities aimed at improving cleanliness of Hong Kong waters were carried out.
+Also in collaboration with private sector organizations, promotional activities were carried out with a view to improving cleanliness of Hong Kong waters.
 These included beach cleanups and trial use of modified cleanup vessels for sea surface cleansing in conjunction with contractor.